patriciagaruiz/GIT-Ironhack-Data-Viz/README.md

 Population projections for Brasil by IBGE (2010 to 2060) is available at: https://www.ibge.gov.br/apps/populacao/projecao/index.html?utm_source=portal&utm_medium=popclock&utm_campaign=novo_popclock.

 I have used Selenium as a tool for performing web-scraping using an automated-browser.
-I have faced a technical issue while running the gathering process, then I have worked around it using Google Sheet in order to collect the data.
+I have faced a technical issue while running the gathering process, then I have worked around it using Google Forms in order to collect the data.

 These files have many headers inside the rows, so I collected the data of each file in pieces.
 IBGE's data returns one file for state, so I concatenated all states into an unique dataframe.